afnog/afnog.github.io/sse/crypto/presentation.md

 * Ciphertext and back to plaintext – Apply a key
 * Security of ciphertext with key
   * Lost key = compromised/lost data
-* This is a private key.
+* This is a private key
 * This type of cipher system is efficient for large amounts of data
-* This is a symmetric cipher.
+* This is a symmetric cipher

 ---